-Miriam Lancewood was born in a loving home in a small village in the Netherlands in 1983.
-After completing her university degree, she worked for a year in Zimbabwe, and then traveled to India.
-And in India she met her now husband Peter.
+Miriam Lancewood was born in a Dutch village in 1983.
+After completing her university degree, she worked for a year in Zimbabwe, then traveled to India where she met her now husband Peter.

-Miriam worked for a while as a teacher, then they decided to give up all their worldly belongings and move into the mountains with a tent and bow and arrow.
-They wanted to learn how to survive in the wilderness, and find out what happens to body and mind when living in the beauty of the wildest nature on earth.
+Miriam worked for a year as a PE teacher, then they decided to live in the wilderness.
+They gave up all their worldly belongings and moved into the mountains with a tent and bow and arrow.
+They wanted to learn how to survive in the high forested mountains, and find out what happens to body and mind when living in the beauty of the wildest nature on earth.